 Beyond a chance to get outside, learning how to grill pizza can result in the tastiest pizza recipe you've ever made.
 Lightly charred spots are just the beginning—by cooking your pizza on a grill (and benefitting from the extra heat that an oven can't match) you'll get a crispy crust and perfectly melted toppings.

 The secret to grilling success?
 Have all your ingredients ready to go before you head out.
 Grilled pizzas cook quickly and there's no wiggle room for chopping extra veggies.
-You'll cook your dough for just 3 or 4 minutes, then it's sauce and topping time.
-Finish with a closed-lid cook for 8 minutes or so and, just like that, it's pizza night.
+You'll cook your dough for just a couple of minutes, then it's sauce and topping time.
+Finish with a closed-lid to cook for a few minutes more and, just like that, it's pizza night.

 Related: Our Best Grilled Pizza Recipes

 Fire up your grill to medium-high before you start prepping, so it has plenty of time to get hot.